 If you want to skip ahead:

-2.48: Chat with Jess
+7.21: Chat with Victoria

-26.35: The different styles of sparkling wines
+27.56: The different styles of wine made in Moldova

 Fancy watching some videos on my youtube channel: Eat Sleep Wine Repeat